 There are a lot of questions about Medicare Advantage Plans, commonly referred to as Part C, what they cover, and how much they can cost.

-Medicare Advantage Plans, also known as Part C of Medicare, are government approved private insurance plans designed to provide you benefits as an alternative to Medicare.
-Unlike standalone Medicare, which has no cap on out of pocket expenses, Advantage Plans provide comprehensive coverage that may sometimes offer more benefits than traditional Medicare.
+Medicare Advantage Plans are government-approved private insurance plans designed to provide you benefits as an alternative to Medicare.
+Unlike standalone Medicare, which has no cap on out-of-pocket expenses, Advantage Plans provide comprehensive coverage that may sometimes offer more benefits than traditional Medicare.
 Advantage Plans are classified into 4 categories: Health Maintenance Organizations (HMO), Preferred Provider Organizations (PPO), Private Fee for Service (PFFS), and Special Needs Plans (SNP).

 Although there is a lot of information around Part C, Medicare Advantage Plans are pretty easy to understand.